SigmaForge/transparency/Code-of-conducts-and-ethics.md

 We are never afraid to offer a helping hand, and embrace getting our hands dirty.
 We know that no work worth doing is demeaning, and that all work is a way of contributing to our surroundings.
 We know that the manner in which we act and the quality of our work is a reflection of our selves and our values.

 We are all representatives of Sigma Forge, and as such, we may use our judgement to make direct statements to the public on behalf of the company.
-We understand that this is a precious responsibility not to be taken lightly, and that all communication on behalf of Sigma Forge should follow the letter and the intent of this code of conduct.
+We understand that this is a precious responsibility and trust not to be taken lightly, and that all communication on behalf of Sigma Forge should follow the letter and the intent of this code of conduct.
 There is no corporate communication office.
 We are all responsible for aligning what we say to the public with our peers and our actions, and of getting advice from our peers in case of doubt or uncertainty.

 ## 7 - ACCOUNTABILITY